aridhia/fair-api-beta-utilities/README.md

 ## Search for Metadata (API)

-The search API be used to find datasets based on search terms.
+The search API be used to find datasets based on search terms - see [`fair-api-search.py`](fair-api-search.py).

 ```sh
 python fair-api-search.py <search terms>